UnfilteredAudio/G8GateManual/docs/hostinstructions.rst

 .. image:: /images/abletonRouting.png

-**MIDI**:
+**MIDI In to G8**:

 - Add an instance of G8 to an audio track that you want to apply gating to.
-- Create a MIDI clip with the pattern that you want to use for gating.
+- Create a MIDI track.
+Optionally, create a clip with the pattern that you want to use for gating.
-- Click the “IO” symbol on the right side of the window to show the input/output section.
+- Click the “IO” symbol on the right side of the Ableton window to show the input/output section for each track.
-- Go to the MIDI track, and select the “MIDI To” dropdown, selecting your main audio track.
+- Go to the created MIDI track, and select the “MIDI To” dropdown, selecting your audio track that G8 is using.
 - The subcategory dropdown menu right below this should now activate allowing you to select “1 G8 Gate.”
-Activating this setting will route the MIDI track into G8 so that you can use it to control the gate’s envelope.
-Make sure to set G8’s MIDI input note to whatever note is being used in your pattern.
+Selecting G8 will route the MIDI track into G8 so that you can use it to control the gate’s envelope.
+Make sure to set G8’s MIDI input note is set to whatever note is being used in your pattern.

+**MIDI Out from G8**

+- Add an instance of G8 to an audio track.
+- Create a MIDI track.
+- Click the “IO” symbol on the right side of the Ableton window to show the input/output section for each track.
+- Go to the created MIDI track, and click the first “MIDI From” dropdown, selecting your audio track that G8 is using.
+- The subcategory dropdown menu right below this should now activate allowing you to select “1 G8 Gate.”
+Selecting G8 will route the MIDI from G8 into this track.
+- Set "Monitor" to "In".
+This will enable MIDI to reach this track, even when it's not set to record.

 **Sidechain Ins**: